-Having 3D scan mesh on hand allows a multitude of measurement to be taken and the completion of different types of analysis.
-Nucleom offers a wide range of custom inspection using this technology.
+Having 3D scan mesh on hand allows a multitude of measurements to be taken and the completion of different types of analysis.
+Nucleom offers a wide range of custom inspections using this technology.
 Combining its Metrology and NDT expertise, Nucleom is able to provide the services listed below:

 - Automatic and Custom Corrosion and metal loss assessment;

 Using Pipecheck analysis software (Compliant with ASME B31G and B31.8R standards)